 It’s an honest question.
 Who wants to continually look like they don’t believe people; like even the most minor comments deserve scrutiny?
 We’re a society of skeptics today, anyway.
 I don’t need to wear it like a tattoo or a permanent facial expression.

 “You can get the other eyebrow lifted if this one doesn’t settle back down,” he says.
-I try to imagine going to a plastic surgeon for mono-brow surgery.
+I try to imagine going to my friend, that’s a plastic surgeon in Chicago for mono-brow surgery.
 At that point, I might as well lift my whole face up from the hairline, the way I pull an ankle full of saggy tights higher on the leg.

 When I get home that night, my girls recoil at the sight of the bandage and the blackening eye.
 I look like a victim of spousal abuse or someone who was in a car accident.
 They peer in for a better look, horrified and fascinated.